fhrach4/HrachBlog/content/2016-9-23_balancing-snipers.md

 respected and feared, picking of priority targets, and making the enemy team fear poking their heads out for even a second.
 However, that version of the sniper is rarely a reality, especially in Overwatch.

 Overwatch teams are very small compared to most other FPS games.
-Battlefield has up to 64 players, Team Forgress 2 is balanced around 24, and Call of Duty games generally have 16.
+Battlefield has up to 64 players, Team Fortress 2 is balanced around 24, and Call of Duty games generally have 16.
 A full game of Overwatch only has 12 players, so, every pick is very important, and each player matters a lot.
 The sniper's role, in Overwatch is to provide information on the enemy team's positions using abilities, and, to apply pressure and eliminate important members